markjacksonfishing/katacoda/secure/secure-lab08/step2.md

 Once all the pods are running, we can deploy the Sysdig Agent in a few seconds, as it only takes a simple command:

-`helm install --name sysdig --set sysdig.accessKey=YOUR_OWN_ACCESS_KEY,sysdig.settings.tags="cluster:training,location:europe" stable/sysdig`
+`helm install --name sysdig --set sysdig.accessKey=YOUR_OWN_ACCESS_KEY,sysdig.settings.tags="cluster:training\,location:europe" stable/sysdig`

 After copying the above command, you can paste it into the terminal using the right button of your mouse.
 Remember you have to use **your own access key**.